 - The level of debt compared to net worth has increased over the past 5 years (59% vs 357% today).

 - Total debt is well covered by annual operating cash flow (greater than 20% of total debt).

-- Interest on debt is not strongly covered (ideally 5x) by earnings (earnings are 2.7x annual interest expense).
+- Interest on debt is well covered by earnings (7.5x coverage).

 Financial health checks

 We assess Sysco's financial health by checking for: